maxberglund2/KyotoInc/README.md

 # Kyoto - Explore the Beauty of Kyoto

-Welcome to Kyoto, your gateway to the enchanting city of Tokyo, Japan.
-This website is your ultimate resource for discovering Tokyo's landmarks, history, and everything in between.
+Welcome to Kyoto, your gateway to the enchanting city of Kyoto, Japan.
+This website is your ultimate resource for discovering Kyoto's landmarks, history, and everything in between.
 Whether you're planning a trip or simply curious about this captivating city, Kyoto has you covered.

 ## Table of Contents